 Hokkaido Dairy Farm Milk Restaurant

-The reason the Hokaido Dairy Farm Milk Restaurant are a franchise is because of their consistent and affordable menu’s.
-Almost identical stores are scattered throughout Hong Kong and kids love the food.
+The franchised Hokaido Dairy Farm Milk Restaurant serves up consistent no-fuss staples and menu items are affordable.
+Almost identical stores are scattered throughout Hong Kong and kids adore the food.
 What’s not to love about a macaroni chicken soup with ham, waffles drenched in condensed milk and a cup of milked heaped with milo.
 Breakfast for a family four averages at $100 HKD.

 These franchises do get very busy with locals at peak lunch times, it best to go early or late afternoon.
 As with most Cha Chaan Teng, the restaurant accepts cash only and staff speak basic English, there are billingual menus available.
 An omelet toast will cost $22 HKD.